alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #2 Naive Receiver
-- Goal: Drain Naive Receiver's contract balance of 10 ETH in a single transaction.
+- Description/Goal: Drain Naive Receiver's contract balance of 10 ETH in a single transaction.
 He has a contract setup that can call `onFlashLoan` for the pool.
 The pool has 1 ether fee per flash loan.
 - Resources: https://www.youtube.com/watch?v=2tFlcH5k-jk, https://github.com/zach030/damnvulnerabledefi-foundry
 - Topics: Flashloans (ERC-3156)
 - Methodology: